 42 Newborn baby hacks for smart moms.

-Generally, babies’ head shape-up with time.
+Generally, babies’ heads shape up with time.
 Moms need to keep an eye on the baby’s head shape for the first couple of months after birth.
 However, if you ever notice flat spots on your baby’s head, please seek pediatricians’ advice.
 In extreme cases, babies might need proper therapy for flat-head called Helmet Therapy.

 How you can avoid having flat spots